Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 What's the cancellation policy?

-Free cancellation up to 24–48 hours before departure (varies by operator).
+Free cancellation typically applies up to 24–48 hours before departure (varies by operator).
 Weather cancellations by the operator receive a full refund or reschedule.
-Check the specific policy when booking.
+Check the specific policy when booking — and consider comprehensive travel insurance during wet season (Nov–Apr) when cancellation risk is higher.

 Raft the Tully River

-Full-day Grade 3–4 whitewater rafting through World Heritage rainforest — guides, all gear, and pub dinner included.
+Full-day Grade 3–4 whitewater rafting through World Heritage rainforest on Jirrbal and Gulngay Country — guides, all gear and pub dinner included.
 No experience needed.